Hedingham & Chambers: History

 In 1877 H Chambers commenced a horse-drawn bus business in Bures.
 In 1918 the first bus was purchased to operate a twice weekly service between Sudbury and Colchester.
 By the late 1930s routes were operated to Halstead and Haverhill.
-It also diversified into the haulage business, Chambers exited from this business in the 1960s.
+It also diversified into the haulage business, however Chambers exited from this business in the 1960s.

 In June 2012 Chambers was sold to the Go-Ahead Group with 27 buses.
-The depot was not included in the sale with operations moving to fellow Go-Ahead company Hedingham in Sudbury although it still trades under the Chambers name.
+The depot was not included in the sale with operations moving to fellow Go-Ahead company Hedingham in Sudbury although it still traded under the Chambers name.

+In June 2025, the Chambers brand merged into Konectbus brand along with Hedingham.

 Services

-As of April 2019, Chambers operate 14 services (under review as of Jan 2020).
+Chambers operated 14 services.
 Both urban and rural areas are served, many of the company's routes running into Sudbury, and serving the bus station near Sudbury railway station.

 Fleet

-As at April 2019 the fleet consisted of 30 buses and 2 coaches.
-Since the Go-Ahead purchase a new red and maroon fleet livery has been introduced.
+The fleet consisted of 30 buses and 2 coaches.
+After the Go-Ahead purchase a new red and maroon fleet livery was introduced.